Skip to main content

 Click on "Create New" to add a custom Product Form, add your "Form Name" and then click on "Save" ⤵

-Now you can add the "Custom Fields" and then place them on the Form you just created.
+Now you can add the any custom fields that you need and then place them on the Form you just created.

 Creating Custom Product Fields